marekmaskarinec/coulau/README.md

 # libs
 Collection of public domain libraries for umka.
-Docs are in the files
+Docs are in the files.

 ## current libs

 - strings.um  - a string manipulation library
+- csv.um      - a csv parser and encoder
+- farbfeld.um - farbfeld parser. **wip**